Dmytro-Tihunov/Dmytro-Tihunov/README.md

 <h2>Hi there!</h2>
-Hey, I'm a frontend developer and javascript enthusiast.
+I'm a frontend developer and javascript enthusiast.
 My interests include programming, web development, computer sience, open source and blogging from time to time about my journey as a developer.

 <h2>Technologies & Tools</h2>